BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 ## Adding Angular to a BRJS App

 We know we're going to be using Angular so before we do anything else let's add the `angular.js` library to the applications.
-Third Party [Libraries](http://bladerunnerjs.org/docs/concepts/libraries/) are easily added to a BRJS application.
+Third-party [Libraries](http://bladerunnerjs.org/docs/concepts/libraries/) are easily added to a BRJS application.

 Within `apps/brjstodo/libs` create an `angular` directory.
 Within that directory add the [`angular.js` JavaScript library](http://ajax.googleapis.com/ajax/libs/angularjs/1.2.23/angular.js).
 Finally, create a `thirdparty-lib.manifest` with the following contents: